imwshdp/go-practice/README.md

 # Go Practice Projects

-Welcome to the **Go Practice Projects** repository.
+Welcome to the **go-practice** repository.
 This repo contains a collection of personal projects showcasing various basics, practices and http apps using Golang.

 ## 📂 Repository Structure

 The repository follows a **one-folder-per-project** structure, making it easy to navigate and explore each project individually.
 Each project folder typically includes:

-- **Source Code**: Core project files and implementation (.go files).
+- **source code**: Core project files and implementation (.go files).
 - **go.mod/go.sum**: Go module files for dependency management.
-- **Documentation**: README or notes with a description of the project and usage instructions.
+- **documentation (maybe)**: README or notes with a description of the project and usage instructions.
-- **Examples**: Sample usage or test files (if applicable).
+- **examples**: Sample usage or test files (if applicable).

-## Running Projects
+## ⚙️ Running Projects

 Each project may have a different setup.
 Please refer to the specific README.md file in each project folder for detailed instructions.